-My dogs, Elsie and Sophie, might not hold official therapy dog certificates, but to me anyway, they are therapy dogs none-the-less.
+My dogs, Elsie and Sophie, might not hold official therapy dog certificates, but they are therapy dogs nonetheless.
 And they have stepped up to the plate in this role time and time again.
-This post is about just one of those times…
+This post is about just one of those times.

 Or maybe it’s because six years ago my family and I moved my mother into a full-time care facility due to her rapidly deteriorating health resulting from metastatic breast cancer.
 Shortly thereafter, our various family dogs began visiting that care facility on a regular basis.

 This is more likely the reason.

 I was and am thrilled that more hospitals and other care facilities are now allowing pets to visit patients, or if patients’ pets are not allowed, therapy dogs are.
 Such visits can be wondrously beneficial.
 I witnessed first-hand how beneficial such visits can be, not only for ill patients and their families, but also for the doctors, nurses, aides and other miscellaneous people one encounters in such facilities.